dritter321/car_project/README.md

 - R^2: 0.9614432764528569

 # Terraform process
-1. Install Terraform on you machine. brew tap hashicorp/tap brew install hashicorp/tap/terraform
+1. Execute `./build.sh` to build and deploy the app.
-2. Create credentials
+  - In case the Permission denied, execute `chmod +x build.sh`
-create IAM user - with appropriate permission then generate Access Key and Secret Access Key
+  - For `aws configure` - create IAM user with appropriate permission then generate Access Key and Secret Access Key.
-3. Configure local environment & Run appropriate command. update the terraform variable (variables.tf) with appropriate parameters aws configure terraform init terraform plan terraform apply
+  - In case, Terraform not installed (mac): brew tap hashicorp/tap && brew install hashicorp/tap/terraform

-- You have two options to upload the csv file the landing bucket
+  - In case, you want modify name of any resources, access `variables.tf`
-- 1. aws s3 cp file.csv s3://your-bucket-name/
+2. You have two options to upload the csv file to the landing bucket and trigger function
-- 2. using the upload_csv_script.py
+  - aws s3 cp file.csv s3://your-bucket-name/

-Development Guide:
+  - using the upload_csv_script.py

-1. In case you modify the lambda function.
-Recreate the zip file to use.
+# Development Support:
-2. Create dependency layer for the lambda function with layer_generation.py in lambda directory (pandas_layer.zip)
+- In case you modify dependency layer, use `./lambda/layer_generation.py` (pandas_layer.zip) to recreate it

 ## Task Time Log